Hair Styles Influence the Health of Your Hair

 Everyone knows that there are different types of hair: straight, wavy or curly.
-But beyond that, your hair could be weak from dies, straightening irons, blow driers, or poor quality shampoo.
-Women can use anything to make their hair look wonderful, without realizing that is slowly wears down hair fibers.
+But beyond that, your hair could be weak from dyes, straightening irons, blow driers, or poor-quality shampoos.
+Women can use anything to make their hair look wonderful without realizing that their treatments may slowly be wearing their hair fibers down.
 You could say that you make a sacrifice every day in order to look good.
-However, the way in which you do your hair every day, and the tools or objects you use could be responsible for your hair looking weak, dull, or brittle.
+However, the way in which you do your hair every day and the tools or objects you use could be responsible for your hair looking weak, dull, or brittle.

-Some dermatologists have offered a series of advice for taking care of hair everyday, so that it not only looks good, but also completely healthy:
+Some dermatologists have offered a series of recommendations for taking care of hair every day.
+These recommendations not only help it look good, but stay healthy:

-- While brushing your hair is important, do not brush your hair too many times a day (once or twice a day is fine) because this breaks the ends.
-It breaks a lot less when it is dry.
+- While brushing your hair is important, don’t brush your hair too many times a day (once or twice a day is fine).
+That’s because this breaks the ends.
+It breaks a lot less when it’s dry.

-- Try to avoid using a hair drier or don’t use it to completely dry your hair.
+- Try to avoid using a hair drier or don’t use to dry your hair completely.
 Leave it a little moist and let it finish drying on its own.

 - In regards to the flat iron, use it on medium or low heat, and don’t use it everyday, but only when necessary (for example, to go to a party or to go out for the weekend).
 If you use a curling iron don’t let it stay on your hair for longer than 2 seconds.
 Remember that heat damages hair fibers.